jimvekemans/SoftwareEngineering/README.md

   - `git commit -m ""` where there is a short message supplied for the commitmessage
 <img src="./images/image-20200115155445899.png" alt="example of committing with a short message" style="zoom:80%;" />
 > If there are files that should have been committed previously, you can use `git commit --amend` to add them to the previous commit.
+> `git revert {commitID}` to undo all changes to the version of chosen commit.
+Command creates a new commit with all the info of what got changed back.

 ##### Tagging
 Tagging a commit makes the commit easily retraceable by assign a sort of "name" for a commit along with the usual hashcode for a commit.